plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 }
 ```

 The `IFieldValueHost` provides installation-time context to each operation.
-Neither the definition nor its returned adapters retain it.
+Neither the definition nor its returned adapters or ARIA updaters retain it.

+An omitted ARIA updater getter and a getter returning `null` both mean that the definition supplies no specialized updater of that kind.
+Returned updater instances are immutable and may be shared by every editor installed through the definition.

 #### Definition Selection